ligolang/ligo/lib/ligo_lexer_lib/README.md

 here.
 Instead, the client lexer is called as a callback on a lexing buffer that has been rolled back, that is, its state has been patched so it appears as if no character was matched.
-(See function `rollback` in the header of `Core.mll`.)
+(See function `rollback` in the header of `LexCore.mll`.)
 The client callback is supposed to scan for tokens, but it can of course fail, in which case it will return an error that is then transformed into the exception `Error`, as we saw in the section about [error handling](#error-handling).